-The mission of the Kinship Care Solutions Project is to ensure that children who are at risk in the care of their parents have safe, stable homes through custody with caring relatives and other caregivers.
+The mission of the Kinship Care Solutions Project is to ensure that children have their safety and other needs met when their parents are unable to care for them through minor guardianship with caring relatives and other caregivers.

 Who We Serve

 - King County residents or cases that can be filed in King County Superior Court